IBM-Cloud/terraform-provider-ibm/website/docs/d/service_instance.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the service instance.
-You can retrieve the value by running the `bx service list` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the value by running the `ibmcloud service list` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

 * `space_guid` - (Required, string) The GUID of the space where the service instance exists.
 You can retrieve the value from data source `ibm_space`.